wenyaoxue/notes/backend/Persistent Storage.md

 db.createCollection(‘COLLECTIONNAME’);
 db.COLLECTIONNAME.insert(JSONOBJRECORD);
-db.COLLECTIONNAME.find(JSONOBJTOMATCH); //eg can have 0 to infinity props db.COLLECTIONNAME.remove(JSONOBJTOMATCH); //eg can have 0 to infinity props db.COLLECTIONNAME.update(JSONOBJTOMATCH, {$set:JSONOBJTOCHANGE}) //eg both objs can have 0 to infinity props, old or new
+db.COLLECTIONNAME.find(JSONOBJTOMATCH); //eg can have 0 to infinity props db.COLLECTIONNAME.findOne();
+db.COLLECTIONNAME.remove(JSONOBJTOMATCH); //eg can have 0 to infinity props db.COLLECTIONNAME.update(JSONOBJTOMATCH, {$set:JSONOBJTOCHANGE}) //eg both objs can have 0 to infinity props, old or new
 ```
+in collection, can Add Data to import from CSV/JSON
 ## using in express app (node.js)
 see nodejs.md